Sujudi: Moving to Depok

 As rector, Sujudi supervised the process of moving UI's campus from Salemba to Depok in West Java.
 The moving process had already been planned during Mardjono's tenure and construction of the new campus was initiated by Nugroho.
 Sujudi described the old campus in Salemba as being too cramped, with almost no room for lecturers.
 Aside from continuing the construction of new buildings, Sujudi also ordered the construction of a railway station inside the new campus and proposed the merger of two subdistricts in order to simplify administrative matters in the new campus.
 The new campus was inaugurated on 5 September 1987.
-Despite this, unfinished construction and security problems still became an issue until several months later.
+Despite this, unfinished construction and security problems still remained issues until several months later.
 The new campus was also criticized due to a lack of accommodation for students and lecturers as well as a lack of attention in developing the community surrounding the campus.

 Student politics

 Before Sujudi became rector, student organizations were mostly banned.
 Peter Sumariyoto, the last chairman of the UI student council before it was dissolved in 1982, was expelled by Nugroho after refusing to resign from his position.
 After Nugroho was replaced by Sujudi, Sujudi summoned the chairman of student senate from all faculties to a meeting.
 The meeting resulted in the established of an all-UI forum to coordinate student activities in the university.
 The plan was approved by Sujudi and the forum became a temporary replacement for the UI student council.

 In July 1990, the Minister of Education issued a decree which permits the re-establishment of student councils.
-The decree was met with rejection by the forum, as they perceived that the decree brought the student's movement under government control.
+The decree was met with rejection by the forum, as they perceived that the decree brought the student movement under government control.
 Sujudi stated his contentment regarding the student rejection of the decree.
 Sujudi's statement was widely publicized and became viewed as his opposition to government's policy.
 Seeing it being interpreted as such, Sujudi later revised his statement, stating that the rejection was a "hasty attitude" and that the forum should revise their statement.
 The forum finally accepted the minister's decree following a prolonged meeting with the university's authority and representatives from the department of education.